CameronLehr/SE-interview-project/README.md

 - add the components and code you think are necessary to implement the feature.
 Be intentional about your componenets and be prepared to explain why you chose the approach you did.
 - write the test scenarios you think are necessary to cover the feature acceptance criteria (these can be added in a text or md file included in the project).
 - (optional) write jest tests for the test scenarios you already identified.
 If you want to follow TDD flow, tell us about how you did that.
-- (optional) use Material UI for the dropdown.
+- (optional) use Material UI for styles and UI components.
 This will require adding additional packages to the repo

 ### About the Interview